martyn-hash/The-link/replit.md

 ## Overview

-The Link is a comprehensive full-stack CRM and project management application tailored for accounting and bookkeeping firms.
-Its primary purpose is to automate recurring service delivery through intelligent scheduling, manage client relationships, and provide a seamless client portal experience for communications and document exchange.
-Key capabilities include managing clients, contacts, services, projects, and communications, with a strong focus on automation, compliance tracking, and a mobile-first, app-like user experience.
-It features automated project generation from scheduled services, Companies House integration for UK company data, and a multi-tenant architecture with robust access controls.
+The Link is a comprehensive full-stack CRM and project management application designed for accounting and bookkeeping firms.
+It automates recurring service delivery through intelligent scheduling, manages client relationships, and provides a seamless client portal for communication and document exchange.
+Key features include client, contact, service, project, and communication management, with a focus on automation, compliance, and a mobile-first user experience.
+It supports automated project generation, Companies House integration for UK company data, and a multi-tenant architecture with robust access controls.

 ## User Preferences